octue/octue-sdk-python/docs/source/asking_questions.rst

 Asking a question within a service
 ==================================
-If you have :doc:`created your own Octue service <creating_services>` and want to ask children questions, you can do this more easily than above.
+If you have :doc:`created your own Twined service <creating_services>` and want to ask children questions, you can do this more easily than above.
 Children are accessible from the ``analysis`` object by the keys you give them in the :ref:`app configuration <app_configuration>` file.
 For example, you can ask an ``elevation`` service a question like
 this: